mwunsch/prism/README.md

 + [Nokogiri](http://github.com/tenderlove/nokogiri)

-## What hMachine should/will be:
+## What hMachine is:

 + A robust microformat parser
++ A DSL for defining semantic markup patterns

+## What hMachine should/will do:

 + A CLI for fetching microformats from a url or a string of html
-+ A DSL for defining semantic markup patterns
 + Export microformats to other standards. hCard => vCard.
 + HTML outliner (using HTML5 sectioning)
 + Extensions so you can do something like: `String.is_a_valid? :hcard` in your tests